trackpac-ltd/docs.trackpac.io/docs/getting-started/add-a-geofence.md

 # Add a Geofence

-Follow these simple steps to add a new geofence to your account for location-based alerts and notifications.
+If your device is an asset tracker, you can add a geofence to get alerts when a tracker enters or exits and area.

 ## Step-by-Step Guide